Suvendu Adhikari: Early life and education

-Adhikari received a Master of Arts degree from Netaji Subhas Open University.
+In the 1980s, he was enrolled in Kanthi Prabhat Kumar College, Vidyasagar University.
+Adhikari received a Master of Arts degree in Environmental studies from Rabindra Bharati University in the year 2011.

 Early political career

+Entry into politics and initial years

 Adhikari was first elected as a councillor from Indian National Congress in the Kanthi Municipality in 1995.
 In 2006, Adhikari was elected to the West Bengal Legislative Assembly from Kanthi Dakshin constituency.
-He also became the chairman of Kanthi Municipality in the same year.
+He also became the Chairman of Kanthi Municipality in the same year.